Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/system-architecture/Algorithm_Design.md

 One of the most popular, and powerful, methods of transforming documents into searchable objects by content is known as *Semantic Embedding*.

-Semantic Embedding is achieved by chunking dockuments, tokenizing words and placing them into a vectorspace.
+Semantic Embedding is achieved by chunking documents, tokenizing words and placing them into a vector-space.
 In order to transform the chunk of tokens into a vector space an embedding model is used, i our case the pre trained embedding model used is mxbai-embed-large.
-Once the chunks of data are send through the embedding model and vectorized the vectors are  saved and stored in langchain's created PGVector table on our database.
-Semantic embedding allows for useful searches as each document has a unique space on the vecotrspace, allowing for complex queries containing synonymns to retrieve documents.
+Once the chunks of data are send through the embedding model and vectorized the vectors are  saved and stored in Langchain's created PGVector table on our database.
+Semantic embedding allows for useful searches as each document has a unique space on the vector-space, allowing for complex queries containing synonyms to retrieve documents.

 ## Query Translation